klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

     #SBATCH -o %x-%j.md
     #SBATCH --export=SINGULARITY_BIND,SIF,SIFCCPE
     # And add line for account

     #
+    # Ensure that we can find the container.
+This might not be the case if this job script
+    # is launched from outside the container with the ccpe module not loaded.
+    #
+    if [ -z "${SIFCCPE}" ]
+    then
+        module load CrayEnv ccpe/24.11-LUMI
+    fi

+    #
     # Block that can simply be copied, but note that the --export above is